British Airways Flight 009: Aftermath

+Following the incident, Captain Moody founded the Galunggung Gliding Club, which hosted annual reunions for the passengers and crew on board Flight 009.
+He stayed with British Airways for decades, retiring in 1996 with more than 17,000 flight hours.
+The airline gave him the yoke from City of Edinburgh as a memento.
+Moody died on 18 March 2024 at the age of 82.

 British Airways continued to operate the Flight 009 route from London Heathrow to Sydney, but in March 2012, the route was curtailed to Bangkok until March 2020, then it was terminated permanently.
 British Airways returned to Bangkok in October 2024 after a four-year hiatus; however, the route now operates from London Gatwick instead.